Quick Facts: Earning an Ed.D. in Massachusetts

 University of Massachusetts-Boston

-The College of Education and Human Development lists Scholarships for Education Students; most of the awards are for teachers.
-UMass Boston’s section on Graduate Student Aid has more general info about assistantships (stipends & tuition credits), grants, and loans.
+The College of Education and Human Development lists Scholarships for Education Students.
+UMass Boston’s section on Graduate Student Financial Aid has more general info about assistantships (stipends & tuition credits), grants, and loans.
+Full-time employees of the Commonwealth of Massachusetts are eligible for tuition credits.
+UMass Boston recommends that you contact the HR office at your workplace for more information.

 University of Massachusetts-Dartmouth